-Call it travel hacking or whatever you’d like, but we’re big fans of using the right tools to travel for cheap – even when they’re not really “hacks” at all.
-That means using Google Flights to find the cheapest flights possible, maximizing points and miles to make business and first-class fares nearly free, and never paying an ATM fee worldwide again.
+Call it travel hacking or whatever you'd like, but we're all about using the right tools to travel for cheap – even when they're not really “hacks” at all.
+That means using Google Flights to find the cheapest flights possible, following the Flight First Rule, and maximizing points and miles to make business and first-class fares nearly free.

-But there’s one controversial method that some travelers swear by to save money … and many airlines hate.
-It’s the subject of lawsuits, news headlines, and arguments.
-You may have heard of hidden-city ticketing or throwaway ticketing.
+But there's one controversial method that some travelers swear by to save money… and one that many airlines hate.
+It's the subject of lawsuits, news headlines, and arguments, and it's making the rounds again after some good (and really bad) press.

 What is Skiplagged?